 Each year, our campus is enriched by the presence of international students.
-Students from other countries who wish to enroll at Roanoke College must submit the application form, secondary school transcript with an official English translation, examination results and a financial statement.
+Students from other countries who wish to enroll at Roanoke College must submit the application form, secondary school transcript with an official English translation, examination results and either the Roanoke College International Student Financial Aid Application or Certificate of Finances.
 Official transcripts and records should to be sent directly to Roanoke from all high/secondary schools and universities attended.
 The transcripts should indicate all of the completed courses, the final grades received and any certificates or diplomas awarded.

 International students whose first language is not English must demonstrate English proficiency by submitting ONE of the following options: 1.
 TOEFL (minimum score is 68 iBT and recommended score is 80 iBT) 2.
-IELTS (recommended score is 6.0) 3.
+IELTS (minimum score is 6.0) 3.
 SAT (evidenced based writing section is recommended to be above 500) 4.
-Other English language exams considered include Duolingo, Cambridge English Exams, Pearson Test of English (PTE), iTEP, APIEL, and the Common European Framework (CEFR).
+Duolingo (minimum score is 105) 5.
+Other English language exams considered include Cambridge English Exams, Pearson Test of English (PTE), iTEP, APIEL, and the Common European Framework (CEFR).
 For international transfer students whose first language is not English, strong grades in U.S. college and university writing classes may be submitted in lieu of the tests listed above.

 Successful results on national examinations such as Cambridge "A" levels, French Baccalaureate, or German Arbitur may lead to advanced placement and credit toward the degree.
 These scores should be mailed or emailed with the application.
-Foreign university credentials must be evaluated, course by course, through an approved foreign credentials evaluation service.
+Foreign university credentials must be evaluated, course by course, through an approved foreign credentials evaluation service such as World Education Services (WES) or SpanTran.

-International applicants seeking financial aid should submit the Roanoke College International Student Financial Aid Application or the College Board's International Student Financial Aid Application.
-International applicants are encouraged to submit either a financial statement showing funds available for their education or an International Student Financial Aid Application along with their admission application.
+International applicants are encouraged to submit either a Certificate of Finances along with a financial statement showing funds available for their education (if no financial aid is needed) or the Roanoke College International Student Financial Aid Application (if seeking financial aid) along with their admission application.